 If cant sell it and don’t have the money to hire someone, then give it away.
 This may feel like throwing money away, but it may save you money in the long run since you no longer have annual fees to pay.
 Be up front with whoever you are giving it to as to the reasons why.
-Especially if it is a friend of family member, never sacrifice personal relationships for money it’s too high a price to pay.
+Especially if it is a friend of family member, never sacrifice personal relationships for money – it’s too high a price to pay.